Quantifying Information Extraction using Generalized Quantum Measurements: Application of the observational entropy framework to von Neumann measurement scheme

-The protocol that we described so far is what we call the \emph{single measurement} in the next subsection.
-There are other, more complicated types of von Neumann measurement schemes~\cite{thingna2020}, such as when multiple probes are used sequentially (called \emph{repeated measurements}), and a type where the probe is reused, interacting with the system several times before being measured (called \emph{repeated contacts}).
+The protocol that we described so far is called the \emph{single measurement} von Neumann scheme.
+There are other, more complicated types of von Neumann measurement schemes~\cite{thingna2020}.
+We specifically name \emph{repeated measurements}, in which multiple probes are used sequentially, and \emph{repeated contacts} scheme, in which the probe is reused, interacting with the system several times before being measured.
+We use observational entropy as a quantifier and illustrate the influence of different measurement schemes on information extraction from a quantum system.

-The reason of considering several such different schemes is that they provide different features and drawbacks, and as such they will nicely illustrate the use of observational entropy as a quantifier of how each of this scheme performs in acquiring information about a quantum system.

 To highlight the differences, let us summarize an observation from Ref.~\cite{thingna2020}: in situations with no free-time evolution in between measurements/contacts, both repeated measurements and repeated contacts can be used to extract the full available information.
-Repeated contacts have an advantage of tracking the quantum system continuously (through many measurements) and therefore updating our information about the quantum system in the meantime, however, the system dynamics is significantly affected by the back action for large number of interactions, resulting in a slower acquisition of information.
-In repeated contacts, we lose the ability to track the quantum system continuously, because we perform only one measurement in the end, however, the acquisition of information is faster---$N$ contacts provide more information than $N$ measurements.
+Repeated measurements have the advantage of collecting information about the system continuously (through many measurements) and therefore updating our information about the quantum system.
+However, due to the frequent measurements, the system dynamics are significantly affected by the back action for a large number of interactions, resulting in slower acquisition of information.

-We will see this behavior exactly quantified by the observational entropy in Sec.~\ref{sec:numerics}, as well as other interesting behavior, such as a flow of the information from the probe back to the system, in the case when the free time evolution does not commute with the measurement operator.
+In repeated contacts, we lose the ability to track the quantum system continuously, because we perform only one measurement in the end, however, the acquisition of information by the probe is faster, i.e., $N$ contacts provide more information than $N$ measurements.
+We will see this behavior exactly quantified by observational entropy in Sec.~\ref{sec:numerics}, as well as other interesting scenarios.
+For example, when the free time evolution does not commute with the measurement operator, there can be a back flow of information from the probe to the system.
+This information loss from the probe can be quantified using observational entropy.

-The types of von Neumann measurement schemes are illustrated in Fig.~\ref{Fig:types}, and details are briefly summarized in the next subsection and in Appendix~\ref{app:explicit_forms}.
+The different types of von Neumann measurement schemes considered in this work are illustrated in Fig.~\ref{Fig:types} and their mathematical descriptions are summarized in the next subsection and in Append.~\ref{app:explicit_forms}.